Trash to Treasure Lazy Susan

 Stenciling A Thrift Store Find - Lazy Susan Makeover

 Are you ready to try stenciling a multi-color stencil project?
-It’s not difficult and as you can see it doesn’t have to be perfection.
+It's not difficult and as you can see it doesn't have to be perfection.
 Just remember my number one stenciling tip.
+Find a piece at the thrift store or maybe you have something at home to take from trash to treasure using paint and a stencil.

 Chrome Desk Lamp Domestically Speaking